Treating Acne By Strengthening The Protective Barrier Of The Skin

 What To Do About Side Effects Of Microdermabrasion

 Microdermabrasion literally rubs your acne away.
-Tiny particles of aluminum oxide or corundum blast away hardened oils and let your pores drain naturally.
+Tiny particles of aluminum oxide or corundum blast away hardened oils and let your pores drain naturally8.
 But sometimes acne breaks out even worse a day or two after the treatment.

 When this happens, the problem is that acne bacteria that had been trapped in the bottom of a pore suddenly have room to expand.
 Fortunately, there is an easy, drug-free way to prevent this.
 When you have microdermabrasion, or you use a microdermabrasion cream, also treat your skin with red light.
-The red light penetrates your skin to the depth of the pore, killing the acne bacteria inside.
+The red light penetrates your skin9 to the depth of the pore, killing the acne bacteria inside.
 Then when your pores are free to drain again, dead bacteria come out with impacted oils so the pore stays open.

 To be your most trusted ally in your pursuit of clear, healthy skin.